mmatyas/pegasus-docs/docs/user-guide/config-files.md

 `collection` | Creates a new collection with the value as name (if it was not created yet).
 The properties after this line will modify this colection.
 This is a **required** field.
 `launch` | A common launch command for the games in this collection.
 See below for the supported variables.
 `command` | Same as `launch`.
 Use whichever you prefer.
+`shortname` | An optional short name for the collection, often an abbreviation (like MAME, NES, etc.).
+Should be lowercase.

 The following fields control which files of the directory should be included in the collection: